transpect/tei2bits/README.md

 # tei2bits
-Converts TEI 2 BITS (alpha, not yet for productive use)
+Converts TEI 2 BITS (alpha, not yet ready for productive use)